jibanCat/phys214_obsastro/tutorial2/README.md

 - **4. Is this galaxy disky or boxy?**

 It's hard to tell since my fitting is noisy.
+And the B4 plot is too noisy to tell anything useful.
-Based on observeing the inner part, I think it is disky.
+But based on observing the inner part, I think it is disky.

 ## PyRAF Module